earmingol/scCellFie/README.rst

 Acknowledgments
 ---------------

-This implementation is inspired by the original `CellFie tool <https://github.com/LewisLabUCSD/CellFie>`_ developed by the `Lewis Lab <https://lewislab.ucsd.edu/>`_.
-Please consider citing their work if you find this tool useful:
+This tool is inspired by the original `CellFie tool <https://github.com/LewisLabUCSD/CellFie>`_ developed by the `Lewis Lab <https://lewislab.ucsd.edu/>`_.
+Please consider citing their work if you find our tool useful:

 - **Model-based assessment of mammalian cell metabolic functionalities using omics data**.
   *Cell Reports Methods, 2021*. https://doi.org/10.1016/j.crmeth.2021.100040